 - Develop a technically and legally defensible NEPA document

-NEPA compliance is mandatory for any action that is authorized, funded, or carried out by a federal agency.
+NEPA compliance is mandatory for actions authorized, funded, or carried out by a federal agency.
 Whether you are someone who works for a federal agency or someone who finds themselves in a federal nexus situation wherein NEPA compliance is necessary, this training will help guide you through the process.
 The NEPA Navigator course is designed to provide the fundamentals of NEPA the law as well as practical implementation of NEPA.
-We will overview the NEPA process from scoping to the final document (Record of Decision (ROD) for an EIS or a Finding of No Significant Impact (FONSI) for an EA).
+We present and discuss the NEPA process from scoping to the final document (Record of Decision (ROD) for an EIS or a Finding of No Significant Impact (FONSI) for an EA).
 The course includes practical exercises that provide hands on opportunities to develop a Purpose & Need, Project Description for the Proposed Action, Environmental Setting and Environmental Consequences and Cumulative Impacts.
-This course will also show how other federal laws are analyzed in a NEPA document.
+This course will also show how other Federal laws are analyzed in a NEPA document.

 The Aarcher Institute’s NEPA Navigator™ course combines formal training modules, with hands-on and practical exercises, and open discussion of relevant compliance challenges to solidify the foundation you will need to effectively participate in the NEPA process.

 - NEPA – The Law and its Implementing Regulations

 - The Three Levels of NEPA Documentation: CXs, EAs, and EISs